-- We must practice data reciprocity, sharing health information with other requesting organizations as readily as we receive it. - We should support implementation of systems that can collect, exchange, provide access to, and use information necessary to advance the DxF's vision and goals and patient preferences. - We must establish financial conditions that foster and support data exchange. - We must maintain technology and data exchange arrangements that facilitate the timely bidirectional exchange of data for multiple patients simultaneously based on a submitted or requested patient panel.
+- We should support implementation of systems that can collect, exchange, provide access to, and use information necessary to advance the DxF's vision and goals and patient preferences. - · We must establish financial conditions that foster and support data exchange. - We must maintain technology and data exchange arrangements that facilitate the timely bidirectional exchange of data for multiple patients simultaneously based on a submitted or requested patient panel.